chainer/chainer/docs/source/examples/sentiment.rst

 0. Introduction
 ================

-In this tutorial, we will use the Recursive Neural Network to analyze sentiment of sentences.
+In this tutorial, we will use the Recursive Neural Network to analyze sentiment in sentences.

-Sentiment analysis is one of the major tasks of Natural Language Processing (NLP), which identifies writers’ sentiments for sentences.
+Sentiment analysis is one of the major tasks of Natural Language Processing (NLP), which identifies writers’ sentiments in sentences.
 When expressing sentiment, we basically uses labels whether it is positive or negative.
-For example, in the case of the dataset used this time, emotions are expressed in 5 stages like 1(really negative), 2(negative), 3(neutral), 4(positive), 5(really positive).
+For example, in the case of the dataset used this time, emotions are expressed in 5 classes like 1(really negative), 2(negative), 3(neutral), 4(positive), 5(really positive).

 .. figure:: ../../image/sentiment/sentiment-treebank.png